 LTC Fitzgerald’s awards and decorations include three Bronze Star Medals, five Meritorious Service Medals, and two Army Commendation Medals.
 He is authorized to wear the Senior Parachutist Badge, Combat Infantryman's Badge, Expert Infantryman's Badge and the Ranger tab.

 LTC Fitzgerald holds a Bachelor’s in History from the USMA, and a Master’s of Science in Administration from Central Michigan University.
-He is married to Elizabeth Falchi originally from Deerfield, NY.

 The 1st Battalion, 509th Infantry Regiment (Airborne) was the first U.S. Airborne unit deployed overseas, arriving at Land’s End, England on 10 June 1942.